asanteyaw/ML-Work/03_unspervised_calibration/README.md

 ---

-## 🎯 Purpose in the Thesis
+## Purpose of Approach

-This module supports the experimental chapter on:
-- Hybrid ML–SDE calibration
-- Latent volatility learning
-- Joint risk-premium estimation
-- COS-based option calibration via differentiable volatility paths

-The approach differs from classical filtering methods and demonstrates how deep sequence models can act as **implicit latent-variable models** for stochastic processes.
+This module demonstrates how deep sequence models can act as **implicit latent-variable models** for stochastic processes.

 ---

-## 📬 Contact
+## Contact
-For issues, debugging, or integration questions, refer to your thesis notes or consult with the supervisor regarding numerical implementation differences.
+For issues, debugging, or integration questions, drop me a note.
 # Unsupervised Heston Calibration via TCN–GRU Latent Volatility Model

 This module provides a **complete framework** for performing *unsupervised joint calibration* of the Heston stochastic volatility model using: